tysonjh/gatakka/README.md

   or enter a sentence for ANNIE to process.

 2. Start at least one Gator
-  Gator will start a router and single GATE worker.
+  Gator will start a router and 3 GATE workers by default.

-3. Optionally start multiple GatorWorker
-  GatorWorker joins the routers providing more workers for processing jobs.

 #### Client